chadwain/zss/README.md

   - Allows one to draw a document to graphical window via a rendering backend.
 At the moment, the only provided backend is [SDL2](source/render/sdl.zig).

 # Building zss
 zss is built using Zig 0.8.0, not master.
+It has only been tested on Linux.

 To do layout or run tests, you will need:
 - harfbuzz